gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

 Sparse Autoencoders (SAEs) have recently emerged as powerful tools for exploring the mechanisms of large language models (LLMs) with greater granularity compared to previous methods.
-Despite the great potential of SAEs, concrete and non-trivial applications remain elusive (with honorable mentions to [Goodfire AI](https://goodfire.ai/blog/research-preview/) and [Golden Gate Claude](https://www.anthropic.com/news/golden-gate-claude)).
+Despite the great potential of SAEs, concrete and non-trivial applications remain elusive (with honorable mentions for [Goodfire AI](https://goodfire.ai/blog/research-preview/) and [Golden Gate Claude](https://www.anthropic.com/news/golden-gate-claude)).
 This situation motivated the present investigation into how Gemma 2 2b Instructed generates lists.
 Specifically, we conduct an exploratory analysis to understand how the model determines when to end a list.
 To achieve this, we utilize the suite of SAEs known as [GemmaScope](https://huggingface.co/google/gemma-scope).
 Although initial traction has been gained on this problem, a concrete mechanism remains elusive.
 However, several key results are significant for how MI should approach non-trivial problems.

 ### 1. Introduction

 Gemma 2 2b is a small language model created by Google and made public in the summer of 2024.
-This model was released alongside a suite of Sparse Autoencoders and Transcoders trained on their activations in various locations.
+This model was released alongside a suite of Sparse Autoencoders and Transcoders trained on its activations in various locations.

 Despite its size, the model is incredibly capable, excelling in its instruction-tuned variant with the ability to follow instructions and demonstrating performance similar to the original GPT-3 model on some benchmarks.

-These facts make Gemma 2 2b a great candidate for performing MI experiments, offering an excellent balance between performance and size.
+These facts make Gemma 2 2b a great candidate for performing Mechanistic Interpretability (MI) experiments, offering an excellent balance between performance and size.

-In this post, we will explore the mechanisms behind Gemma 2 2b's ability to create lists of items when prompted.

-Specifically, we are interested in the mechanism by which Gemma knows when to end a list.
-This task is interesting for the following reasons:
+In this post, I will explore the mechanisms behind Gemma 2 2b's ability to create lists of items when prompted.
+Specifically, I will focus on the mechanism by which Gemma knows when to end a list.
+This task is interesting for several reasons:

 - Due to Gemma 2's larger vocabulary, it is easy to create one-token-per-item list templates, avoiding the complications of position indexing.
 - The instruction tuning of the model enables the induction of different behaviors in model responses with minimal changes in the prompt.
-- The open-endedness of this task allows for consideration of sampling dynamics in the decoding process of the model (such as temperature and sampling method).
+- The open-endedness of this task allows for consideration of sampling dynamics in the model's decoding process (such as temperature and sampling method).
-- The template structure enables a clear analysis of a priori very broad properties of the model, like "list ending behavior," using proxies such as the probability of outputting a hyphen after a list item, which clearly indicates that the list is about to continue.
+- The template structure enables a clear analysis of very broad properties of the model, like "list ending behavior," using proxies such as the probability of outputting a hyphen after a list item, which clearly indicates that the list is about to continue.

 ### 2.Data

-To investigate the behavior of Gemma when asked for a list we create a synthetic dataset of model responses to several templates.
+To investigate the behavior of Gemma when asked for a list  synthetic dataset of model responses to several templates.

 1) We ask GPT4-o to provide a list of topics to create lists about.